Havana Brown Cat

 Finding a Havana Brown to Adopt

-With a typical weight of 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown benefits from care tailored to its physical and behavioral profile.
 The Havana Brown's light shedding coat and moderate activity requirements tell only part of the story — their unique heritage shapes everything from trainability to health risks.

 Breed-Specific Rescues